kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/gloss.md

 The *gloss* is useful for users with limited knowledge of Hebrew to get an impression of what the text they are reading is about.

-This feature has been added to the database in a later stage as package called `lexicon`.
+This feature has been added to the dataset in a later stage as package called `lexicon`.

 You can use it in SHEBANQ queries.